Đurađ Branković: Return and death

 Following Hunyadi's victory over Mehmet II at the siege of Belgrade on 14 July 1456, a period of relative peace began in the region.
 The sultan retreated to Adrianople, and Branković regained possession of Serbia.
 Before the end of the year, however, the 79-year-old Branković died.
 Serbian independence survived him for only another three years, when the Ottoman Empire formally annexed his lands following dissension among his widow and three remaining sons.
 Lazar, the youngest, poisoned his mother and exiled his brothers, and the land returned to the sultan's subjugation.

 Person

 His portrait in the illuminated manuscript of Esphigmenou (1429) depicts him with a mild beard, while the French nobleman Bertrandon de la Broquière who guested Đurađ in 1433 said of him "nice lord and large [in person]".
-He was deemed by contemporaries as the richest monarch in all of Europe; Broquière stated that his annual income from the gold and silver mines of Novo Brdo amassed to about 200,000 Venetian ducats.
+He was deemed by contemporaries as the richest monarch in all of Europe; Broquière stated that his annual income from the gold and silver mines of Novo Brdo amounted to about 200,000 Venetian ducats.
 Among other sources of income, there were possessions in the Kingdom of Hungary, for which expenses were covered by the Hungarian crown.
-The annual income from them alone was estimated to 50,000 ducats.
+The annual income from them alone was estimated to be 50,000 ducats.